termux/termux-gui/Protocol.md

     - aid: The id of the Activity in which to create the View.
     - text: For Button, TextView and EditText, this is the initial Text.
     - vertical: For LinearLayout, this specifies if the Layout is vertical or horizontal.
 If not specified, vertical is assumed.
+    - checked: Whether a RadioButton or Checkbox should be checked.
+Defaults to false.
     - All possible parameters to set the Layout parameters, depending on the parent Layout.
 - setLinearLayoutParams: Sets the LinearLayout parameters for a View in a LinearLayout.
   - Parameters: